 As a child of the 80’s, Back to the Future was one of my favourite films (and still is).
 Therefore, the idea of owning a shiny stainless steel car is not that odd to me, and actually quite appealing.
 Hence, I actually like the Cybertruck in terms of how it looks, though I’m fully aware that is not a universal opinion of the Cybertruck design.
 Luckily then, the Cybertruck is not just ‘all show and no go’.
-When the Cybertruck first hits the streets in late 2021 (in the US), it will have the specs/price point that most electric cars can only dream of, and this is a truck.
+When the Cybertruck first hits the streets in 2022 (in the US), it will have the specs/price point that most electric cars can only dream of, and this is a truck.
 With a towing capacity up to 14,500 lbs (in the US).
-But will the Tesla Cybertruck come to the UK?

 Will The Tesla Cybertruck Come To The UK?